ghorbanzade/talks/slides/cppcon23/pages/01_intro.md

 more efficient.
 To make the code simpler, more readable, easier to understand and change in the future.

 We make these changes with good intentions.
-Some changes are easy and limited in scope, like improving a function implementation, and some are hard and may require large-scale refactoring, like supporting a new compiler.
+Some changes are easy and limited in scope, like fixing a compiler warning.
+And some are difficult and may require large-scale refactoring and migration.
+Like this Indiana Bell building here on the screen that was rotated in 1930, without ceasing operations, to make room for a new city projects.

 But regardless of their type, every change to our software runs the risk of breaking it.

-click

 Managing this risk is the art that makes our craft interesting.
 -->

 ---